Glazelf/RiseHax/README.md

 ## Credits
 **Contributions:**
-[Red](https://github.com/hp3721): Finding a ton of pointers and actually understanding C#.
+[Red](https://github.com/hp3721): Finding 1 pointer and some coding assistance.
 [Abyzab](https://github.com/abyzab): Finding more pointers and actually understanding C#.
 **References:**
 [Kurt](https://github.com/kwsch): Creating [SysBot](https://github.com/kwsch/SysBot.NET), on which most of this program's core logic is based or in some cases simply "liberately inspired on".